kisssadam/syllabus-manager/README.md

-# unideb-syllabus-manager-portlet
+# Syllabus Manager

+A Liferay 7.0 compatible portlet.

-Read the wiki before using in production systems.
+Please read the wiki before using in production systems.